lindosdev/FBNF/README.md

 # FBNF
-  FBNF is a book that provides notes and frequencies for stringed instruments, based on tuning and number of strings.
+  FBNF is a book and a program that provides notes and frequencies for stringed instruments, based on tuning and number of strings.
 FBNF currently supports 6-9-string guitars, 4-6-String basses AND violin.

 Fretboard Notes & Frequencies is released under the Released under Attribution-NonCommercial 4.0 International License.

+The program is currently undergoing changes to improve useabliliy.

 For releases go here: https://mega.nz/folder/qBcEQDwD#ZBwEBfM3ki_6JwcdRGVfFg